Czech Republic

 Civil engineering

-In the years 2016 – 2017, civil engineering recorded a significant decrease in the volume of performed works.
-The reason is that the public sector - i.e., the main client – decreased its orders very significantly from the habitual 45-50% of all orders to only 32% in 2017.
-The situation improved in 2018 and this continued in subsequent years.
-Growth resumed last year after stagnation in 2021.
+Between 2016 and 2017, the civil engineering sector recorded a significant decline in the volume of work performed.
+The reason for this is that the public sector, i.e. the main contracting and awarding authority in civil engineering, very significantly reduced its orders from the usual 45-50% of all orders to only 32% in 2017.
+The situation improved in 2018, and the positive trend continued in 2019 and 2020.
+The year 2021 brought stagnation and last year growth resumed.

-However, problems still persist due to the negative effects of the COVID-19 pandemic and are most noticeable in transport infrastructure, in particular in motorway infrastructure.
-This is due to both the buying up of land and the obstructions resulting from civic initiatives.
+However, problems remain due to the negative impact of coronavirus epidemics and are most noticeable in transport infrastructure, especially motorway infrastructure.
+This is due both to land acquisition and to obstruction by civil initiatives.
 Both are the result of imperfect legislation.
-The Building Act is still at ongoing process of approval and its adoption should bring a significant improvement.
-The situation is better for railway infrastructure, where the works are carried out on the investor´s own land.
+The construction law is still in the process of being approved and its further adoption should bring a significant improvement.
+The situation is better for the construction and modernisation of railway infrastructure, where work is carried out on the investor's own land.

 Prices of construction materials

-Prices of construction products in the Czech Republic in 2022 increased on average by 30 to 40% year-on-year compared to the previous period.
+Prices of construction products - the development of prices of construction products in the Czech Republic in 2022 increased on average by 30 to 40% compared to the previous period.
+In 2023, prices continued to rise, but production increased on a year-on-year basis.

 Per cent variation of investment in real terms of previous year